 ESG Integration: Strategies that integrate environmental, social and governance (ESG) factors into fundamental financial analysis to improve risk/return profile.
-SI Focus: Strategies where sustainability is an explicit part of the investment guidelines, universe, selection and/or investment process

-Impact: Strategies where the intention is to generate measurable environmental and/or social benefits ("impact") alongside the financial return.
+SI Focus: Strategies where sustainability is an explicit part of the investment guidelines, universe, selection and/or investment guidelines, universe, selection and/or investment process Impact: Strategies where the intention is to generate impact: Strategies where the intention is to generate measurable environmental and/or social benefits ("impact") alongside the financial return.

 Voting: The Voting flag is a principle-based product level classification (top down) and is based on the overall applicability of the UBS AM Policies.
 UBS will actively exercise voting rights based on the principles outlined in the UBS Asset Management Proxy Voting policy and UBS Asset Management Stewardship policy, with two fundamental objectives: 1.
 To act in the best financial interests of our clients to enhance the long-term value of their investments.

 2. To promote best practice in the boardroom and encourage strong sustainability practices.
 This is not an indication that voting on sustainability related topics has taken place with respect to companies held by a sub-fund during any given time period.
 For information about voting activities with specific companies (bottom-up transparency) please refer to the UBS Asset Management Stewardship Annual Report.
 Information shown in this report might also deviate from other reports which might only focus on, for example, climate related activities.